listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.3-streaming-tasks-to-the-frontend/problem/readme.md

-Now we're generating a list of tasks, and we need to stream those to the front end.
+Now we're generating a list of tasks, and we need to stream those to the frontend.

 ## The `streamObject` call